FlanzZE/Runa-Test/README.md

 Runa-Test
 #Considerations
-Make sure the main folder has write an d read privileges
+Make sure the main folder has write and read privileges

 #Install
 Run in the console command 'npm install'